Rapidgame7/srb2utils/README.md

 I generally don't want to rewrite things I've done in the past - Just improve them.
 It's easier and cleaner sometimes I think lol

+# Warning
+About most of the scripts in this repo are incomplete or may have the chance to be written in a slightly more efficient and readable way.
+You don't get to know which's which.
+Welcome to the thunderdome.
 &